mankeletor/kapow-builds/README.md

 When it done a debian package should be created on tmp-destdir/<packagename>.deb

-You could ignore the alien warning "package not found"
+You should ignore the alien warning "file not found"